wzychla/OldMusicBox.ePUAP.Client/README.md

 ## Version History:

 * 0.65 (2021-03-31)
-    * changed the license to MIT
+    * changed license to MIT

 * 0.64 (2020-08-24)
     * complete model for `wnio:Dokument` with example.
 Previewing the document works correctly on ePUAP site